Lai Min: Life

 When chaos broke out towards the end of the Eastern Han dynasty, Lai Min and his elder sister fled south to Jing Province (covering present-day Hubei and Hunan) to evade trouble.
-Lai Min's elder sister married Huang Wan (黃琬), a nephew of the grandmother of Liu Zhang, the Governor of Yi Province (covering present-day Sichuan and Chongqing).
+Lai Min's elder sister married Huang Wan (黃琬), a nephew of Lady Huang, the paternal grandmother of Liu Zhang, the Governor of Yi Province (covering present-day Sichuan and Chongqing).
 When Liu Zhang heard that they were in Jing Province, he sent people to fetch them to Yi Province.
-Lai Min followed his sister and brother-in-law to Yi Province, where Liu Zhang treated him like a guest.
+Lai Min followed his sister to Yi Province, where Liu Zhang treated him like a guest.

 Lai Min was known for being well read, well-versed in the Zuo Zhuan, and for specialising in lexicographical works such as the Cangjiepian and Erya.
 In particular, he enjoyed studying ancient Chinese script styles.
 He frequently debated with Meng Guang, another guest scholar living in Yi Province, over the Spring and Autumn Annals (Chunqiu) as each of them preferred a different commentary on the Chunqiu: Lai Min and Meng Guang specialised in the Zuo Zhuan and Gongyang Zhuan respectively.
 Meng Guang was notorious for being loud and annoying during his debates with Lai Min.

 In 214, after the warlord Liu Bei seized control of Yi Province from Liu Zhang, he recruited Lai Min to serve in the education office of his administration.
 During this time, Lai Min worked with a group of scholars on the codification of procedures and rituals.
 However, the project ended up dissolving into squabbles.

 Following the end of the Eastern Han dynasty in 220, Lai Min served in the state of Shu Han, founded by Liu Bei in 221, during the Three Kingdoms period.
 Liu Bei appointed him as Household Steward (家令) to take care of Liu Shan, the Crown Prince.
 When Liu Bei died in 223, Liu Shan succeeded his father as the emperor of Shu.
 After his coronation, Liu Shan appointed Lai Min as a General of the Household (中郎將) in the Huben (虎賁; "Rapid as Tigers") division of the imperial guards.

 Between 227 and 234, Zhuge Liang, the Imperial Chancellor of Shu, launched a series of military campaigns against Shu's rival state, Wei.
 Hanzhong Commandery served as the base for launching each campaign.
 During this time, Zhuge Liang summoned Lai Min to Hanzhong Commandery and appointed him as an Army Libationer (軍祭酒) and General Who Assists the Army (輔軍將軍) to assist him in the campaigns.
 Lai Min was later stripped of his appointments for committing an offence.
 Zhuge Liang wrote in a memo why he decided to fire Lai Min: